Code-Institute-Submissions/mysan91-MS3_/README.md

 ## UX

-### Project Goals
+This site is mainly for personal use and not business.
+Its for a user looking to get a good view and structure of tasks on the to do list.

+If you dont feel that you have a good structure and your want to have a system showing you all your tasks in different categorys this site is for your.

 ### User Goals
-•
-•
-•
-•
-•

-### User Stories
+•	As a user type, i want to be able to contact the site owner.
+•	As a user type, i want to be able to register and start an account.
+•	As a user type, i want the site to be easely to navigate on.
+•	AS a user type, i want to be able to search for a task
-•	As the user i want it
+•	As a user type, i want to see how many tasks i have
-•	As the user i want i
+•	As a user type, i want to see how many tasks i have completed
-•	As the user i want to be able to add a task.
+•	As a user type, i want to be able to add tasks
+•	As a user type, i want to be able to edit and delete tasks
-•	As the User i want to be able to sent a email to the owner of the site if there is a problem with the site.
+•	As a user type, i want to be able to see all the tasks that i have and also by category.

  ### Site Owner Goals
+•	As the owner i want to build a site that is easy to understand and use
-•	As the owner i want
+•	As the owner i want to build a site that looks appealing
-•	As the owner i want
+•	As the owner i want to build a site that is responsive and works on different screens.
-•	As the owner i want
+• As the owner i want to build a site that have a good structure

  ### User Requirements
 •	Having a good structure.
-•	Navigate using a navbar.
+•	Easy to navigate
 •	Visually appealing.
 •	Footer with icons and locations and contact information.
-•	Having a contact form.
+•	Contact form
+•	A about section
+•	Add/edit tasks
+• Responsive
+• Se completed tasks
+• Se all the tasks that the user have

-### Design Choices
+## Design Choices